weileiw/Code-for-pigment-paper/README.md

 **Use with neglogpost.m**

 This is the original model, with objective functions weighted using data's own standard deviations.
-Large particle divergence is modeled based on Krist et al paper.
-Martin Curve exponential is optimized.
+Large particle flux divergence is modeled based on Krist et al paper.
+Martin Curve exponential(*b*) is optimized.
-Different from Krist et al paper *(**function buildPFD_v2.m**)* is here we use particle disaggregation rate constant as the loss term of large particles.
+Different from Krist et al paper *(**function buildPFD_v2.m**)*, we use particle disaggregation rate constant as the loss term of large particles.

-What I found here is the respiration rate constant of both Chla and phyeopigment are not well constrained because
+What we found here is the respiration rate constant of both Chla and phyeopigment are not well constrained because
 1) too much dependency on their priors.
 2) too large error bars.